 Separate from the simpler rules of magic, wards are powerful protections cast by a single mage or groups of mages with the intent of protecting a place or a thing.
 The strength of these wards is determined by the number of mages casting them, and their breaking is just as complex as their casting.
 A ward can either be bypassed, in which the person only enters through the barrier and must still roll to avoid being pushed back out, or broken, which takes greater effort, and results in the ward being destroyed entirely.
 Please read the rules and guidelines below to gain a better understanding.

 • To break any ward, one must be in physical proximity.
 No standing in the gardens and trying to break a ward in the Zer’Tath tower.

-• When in RP and trying to break a ward or enter a warded area, the ward will activate once every two rounds.
-This means you can either flee or make another attempt to break the ward before it strikes again.
+• When in RP and inside a ward that you have pushed through, the ward will activate once every two rounds.
+This means you can either flee or make another attempt to avoid the ward before it strikes again.
 The posted roll for the ward is the number you will need to beat each time.

 • Like an NPC, a failed strike against a ward will drop you one hitpoint for each failed roll/attempt.